 practical and realistic recovery options.

-How can I make better decisions?
+How can you make better decisions informed by your data?

 Direct experience in taking executives through data governance journeys:

-critical data flows are understood semantically and prioritised
+critical data flows are understood semantically and prioritised against the business

-How can I run projects properly?
+How can you run projects more effectively?

 Regardless of the methodology, all projects are subject to project management triangle constraints (budget, time and scope) and the need to balance the impact each has on quality.
 Whilst it is important to manage and explain this core element, this triangle and many other common tools (e.g. regular status reporting, robust project plans, accurate forecasting) are the bare minimum a project manager should be bringing to the table.